The Intrigue (painting)

-The Intrigue is an oil on canvas painting created by Belgian expressionist painter James Ensor.
+The Intrigue is an oil-on-canvas painting created by Belgian expressionist painter James Ensor in 1890.
 This painting is in the possession of Royal Museum of Fine Arts Antwerp and is part of the official inventory of Flemish masterpieces.
+Ensor painted a second version in 1911, which is now in the Minneapolis Institute of Art.

 The use of masks in Ensor's paintings is prevalent.
 The masks and the use of colours increase the expressive quality of the painting.
-The sharp contrast that is created through the use of pure colours on white canvas is a follow up on French impressionist traditions.
+The sharp contrast that is created through the use of pure colours on white canvas is a follow-up on French impressionist traditions.

 Description

 The painting consists of 11 figures who are all masked.
 In the centre of the painting, a woman is taking a man's hand with a triumphant smile.
 The masks are revealing the figures' characters instead of hiding them.
 In the right corner of the painting, a woman is holding a doll or a dead baby.
 The colourful bodies create a contrast with the white background.

 This painting is labelled as "grotesque" and "a group portrait".
 This painting might still be considered as a realistic picture because of its few references to accurate depiction of the outside world, for instance the colour of the sky.